ifedorenko/com.ifedorenko.m2e.sourcelookup/demo/TESTCRIPT.md

 # Binary project

-* Import binary project on HttpServlet.service stack frame
+* Import binary project on HttpServlet.service #735 stack frame

 Expected: org.eclipse.jetty.orbit_javax.servlet_3.0.0.v201112011016 project is created in workspace
 Expected: debugger automatically refreshes to show HttpServlet.java from workspace binary project
 Expected: Display view provides codeassist for 'me...' method variable, shows the variable value

-Expected: Variables view, show actual and declared type of Response shows sources from binary project
+Expected: Variables view, show declared type of Response shows sources from binary project Expected (see problem below): show actual type fails with "Source not found" pop-up
 Problem: as of 2012-12-22, show actual/declared type only work when target type comes from a workspace project.
          This seems like unnecessary jdt ui limitation around OpenTypeAction, which requires IJavaElement and does not allow sources from external jars or source directories.